25 Best Gifts for New Grandparents June 2026

 - Custom wall art: Prints showing the night sky from the baby's birthday or a stylized family tree make beautiful additions to their home.

-With 1 million adults becoming new grandparents in the U.S. each year, the desire to show off that new baby is universal.
+With an estimated 1 million adults becoming new grandparents in the U.S. each year, according to GrandkidsMatter, the desire to show off that new baby is universal.
 These gifts make it easy for them to share photos with anyone who visits.

 - Wi-Fi frames: Tech gifts like the Aura or Skylight allow you to upload photos remotely so new snapshots appear in their living room instantly.